Tire Care and Maintenance for Safety

 But My Car Has a TPM System!

-Yes, cars made after September of 2007 do have a Tire Pressure Monitoring system installed.
+Yes, cars made after September of 2007 do have a tire pressure monitoring (TPM) system installed.

 However, these are no substitute for regular checking and maintenance on the part of the owner; they only kick in when the pressure drops very significantly, and there is already a problem, such as a foreign object embedded, causing loss of air.